Embedding and trajectories of temporal networks: The proposed temporal network embedding algorithm

 \subsection{Embedding of tie-decay networks by landmark multidimensional scaling}

 We propose a method to embed tie-decay networks in continuous time into a low-dimensional Euclidean space using LMDS.
+The key idea is to use the networks at all the times at which the input event happens, i.e., $t \in \{t_1, t_2, \ldots \}$, as landmarks and embed the networks at all the other times, i.e., $t \notin \{t_1, t_2, \ldots \}$, using LDMS.
 The algorithm proceeds as follows.
-First, for a given value of $\alpha$, we construct the tie-decay network from the input adjacency matrices, $\{ A_1, \ldots, A_M \}$, using Eq.~\eqref{tie_decay_adj_mat_terms}, where $M$ is the number of the unique time points at which events occur on any edge.
+First, for a given value of $ \alpha$ (i.e., rate of tie decay), we construct the tie-decay network from the input adjacency matrices, $\{ A_1, \ldots, A_M \}$, using Eq.~\eqref{tie_decay_adj_mat_terms}, where $M$ is the number of the unique time points at which events occur on any edge.
 Second, we apply classical MDS to $\{ B(t_1), \ldots, B(t_M) \}$.
 Third, we run LDMS with $\{ B(t_1), \ldots, B(t_M) \}$ as landmarks as follows.
 We need to embed an arbitrary adjacency matrix $\{B(t) : t\ge 0 \}$, which we call interpolating points when $t\notin \{ t_1, \ldots, t_M \}$, into $\mathbb{R}^k$ to obtain a continuous trajectory.
 Using the exponential tie-decay property, we obtain

 where $\ell \in \{ 1, \ldots, M\}$ satisfies $t_\ell \le t < t_{\ell+1}$.
 Then, we use Eq.~\eqref{LMDS_arbitrary_coordinates} to obtain the embedding coordinates for $B(t)$ for any $t$ as follows:

 where